jaspereb/UR5_With_ROS_Moveit_Tutorial/README.md

 # Known Problems
 There are three major issues with the default setup of the packages you installed:

-1) The controllers are dependent on the speed setting on the UR tablet.
+1) The default controllers are dependent on the speed setting on the UR tablet.
 At 100% speed the moveit motion commands and demonstration scripts (like the ur_driver test_move.py script) move extremely quickly.
 At lower speeds the controller gains are incorrect leading to over/undershoot.
 You can get around this be using the low bandwidth controller as described below.

 2) Moveit! fails to create reasonable plans without reduced joint angle limits.
 So you need to pass the joint limits argument to the ur5_moveit_config launch script.
+The modified file sets this as the default so you don't have to remember it in future.

 3) The ur_modern_driver by default uses a velocity controller.
 This is ideal for tasks such as visual servoing but most applications are better served by a position controller.
 So the default setting is changed to use this in my provided files.